ebtc-protocol/ebtc/README.md

 In the `CdpManager`, `redeemCollateral` calculates the stETH fee and transfers it to the staking contract, `FeeRecipient.sol`

-### Issuance fee

-The issuance fee is charged on the eBTC drawn by the user and is added to the Cdp's eBTC debt.
-It is based on the current borrowing rate.

-When new eBTC are drawn via one of the `BorrowerOperations` functions `openCdp`, `withdrawEBTC` or `adjustCdp`, an extra amount `EBTCFee` is minted, and an equal amount of debt is added to the user’s Cdp.
-The `EBTCFee` is transferred to the staking contract, `FeeRecipient.sol`.

 ### Fee Schedule

-Redemption and issuance fees are based on the `baseRate` state variable in CdpManager, which is dynamically updated.
-The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of eBTC.
+Redemption fees are based on the `baseRate` state variable in CdpManager, which is dynamically updated.
+The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption of eBTC.

 The current fee schedule: